made on: August

 Stan Stokrocki's NASG award winning S scale Hudson Central RR in Poughkeepsie, NY.

-NASG Dispatch - see NASG website above or contact the editor Jeff Madden.
+NASG Dispatch - see NASG website above

 S Gaugian Magazine--by Heimburger House Publishing Co., serving "S" gauge for the past 35 years.
 Subscriptions are $32.00 a year in the U.S. and $39.00 outside the U.S.